erangac/tech-task-java/README.md

 ## Prerequisites

-To work on this task you can use any IDE that supports Python.
-You will need Python 3.10.2 (or similar).
+To work on this task you can use any IDE that supports Java.
+You will need OpenJDK 17.0.1 (or compatible).

-On option for a free IDE is VS Code with suitable extensions for Python (most recent stable release).
+One option for a free IDE is VS Code with suitable extensions for Java (most recent stable release).

 ## Other Files in Repository